Shadetree Inn Guest Guide

 Ma Mama's Kitchen in New Roads is the one of the best restaurants around and now you can get there by taking the spectacular new Audubon Bridge!
 It's about a 15-20 minute beautiful drive, which takes you into the quaint Creole town of New Roads.
 Located at 124 Main Street, it's across the street from False River on the ground floor of the oldest commercial building in town (turn right at the main red light & it's in the first block on the right.
 The menu is quite varied with classics like Oysters Rockefeller, BBQ Shrimp, Turtle Soup, Gumbo, Shrimp Remoulade & our favorite “Shrimp Tini”.
 Nice wines by the glass.
 Be sure and check out their gigantic and delicious cakes!
-Open Tuesday through Thursday 11-9, Friday & Saturday 11-10.
+Open Tuesday through Friday for lunch from 11-2, and for dinner from 5-9 and Saturday for dinner from 5-10.
 VERY popular so make a reservation.
 Phone 225-618-2424.

 Just across the street from Ma Mama's Kitchen is Morel's Restaurant which is also quite good.
 Located right on False River, the "River Room" is situated directly over the river, with amazing sunsets.
 They serve mostly Creole favorites.
-To see their menu, visit their website, www.morelsrestaurant.com.
-They also have nightly specials.
+Their menu is fairly extensive and they also have nightly specials.
 Our favorite is the 4 oz. filet served over a bed of creamed spinach and roasted potatoes, topped with fried oysters and Bernaise sauce!
 Open Sundays & Mondays from 11-2 for lunch, and Tuesdays through Saturdays from 11-9.
 Phone 225-638-4057.

 Hot Tails, located at 1113 Hospital Road in New Roads is a very popular casual restaurant owned by award-winning husband and wife chefs.
 They do not take reservations, so there could be a wait for a table.
 They specialize in Cajun/Creole seafood and it’s called “hot tails” for a reason.
 The food is quite spicy!
+Their menu can be downloaded on from their website.
 Open 11-9 daily except Sundays.
 Phone: 225-638-4676.

 Also in New Roads on False River @ 108 East Main, is Satterfield's Restaurant.
 It's a nice facility overlooking the river where you can dine outside.
 Their extensive menu offers a variety of seafood dishes as well as po-boys and burgers.
 It's a great place for a drink overlooking the river with great onion rings and other appetizers.
 Phone 225-638-5027.